 We now show that the current flowing out of the dendrites must be matched almost exactly by a current flowing into the soma from the extracellular fluid.
 We will prove our point by contradiction: suppose this were not the case.
 Suppose the current flows out of the dendrites, but does not flow into the soma either through its membrane capacitance nor its sodium channels.
 The soma will lose charge at 20 nC/s.
 The capacitance of the soma, taken as a conducting object in a resistive dielectric, is what we call its body capacitance.
 We calculate the body capacitance of a spherical electrode in a resistive medium here.
 The same calculation applies to the soma of a neuron.
 Its body capacitance will be 4πεa, where a is its effective radius.
 Suppose we use 10 μm for a and 700 pF/m for ε (permittivity of water).
 This gives us a soma body capacitance of 10 fF.
 If we discharge this capacitance at 20 nC/s, its potential with respect to the surrounding fluid will drop at 2 V/μs.
 In a mere 25 ps, the potential of the inside of the neuron will drop by 500 μV.
 This 500-μV drop will be communicated to the extracellular fluid, because by assumption there is no net current flowing into the soma through its membrane capacitance or its sodium channels.
 But the external impedance of the soma is roughly 25 kΩ, so if the extracellular potential drops by 500 μV, we will see 20 nA flowing towards the soma, which contradicts our assumption that no such current flows.
 Thus the current leaving the dendrites must be matched almost exactly by a current entering the soma.

 We see that activation causes a current to circulate through the neuron and the extracellular fluid.
 We will call this current the extracellular activation current.
 It begins passes through the capacitance of the dendrite membranes, enters the extracellular fluid, and re-enters the activating neuron at the soma.
 We can build an approximate model of the circulating current with two equal and opposite current sources.
 The positive source we place at the center of the soma and the negative one we place at the approximate center of the region filled by the dendrites.
-The external resistance of the soma is 25 kΩ, so −20 nA produces an extracellular potential at the soma of −500 μV.
+The external impedance of the soma is 25 kΩ, so −20 nA produces an extracellular potential at the soma of −500 μV.
 As we have already argued: each dendrite gets of order 1 nA and has external impedance 25 kΩ, so the potential outside the dendrites is +25 μV.
 Thus we expect the +100-mV spike in membrane potential to generate a +25-μV extracellular spike just outside the dendrites and a −500 μV extracellular spike outside the soma.

 For our initial calculation of the extracellular activation current, we assumed the dendrites did not undergo activation themselves.
 But the dendrites of cortical neurons do undergo activation.
 The current flowing from the soma into the dendrites will persist until the dendrite membrane potential reaches its activation threshold, at which point charge will rush across the membrane, raising the membrane potential to 100 mV above its resting potential without any need for circulating current.
 The activation potential of a membrane tends to be roughly 15 mV above its resting potential.
 To the first approximation, therefore, we see that 15% of the jump in the dendrite membrane potential will be brought about by circulating current, while the remaining 85% will be generated by the local movement of ions through the membrane.
 We have already demonstrated that this local movement of ions has a negligible effect upon the extracellular potential.
 It is only the extracellular activation current, which is circulating, that affects the electrical potential of the extracellular fluid.
 To obtain a better estimate of the extracellular activation potential, therefore, we take our 20-nA estimate of the extracellular activation current, multiply by 15%, and obtain an estimate of 3 nA.